 Visit your local library website to find out how you can access eBooks, audiobooks, comics and magazines for free that you can use to complete the Challenge at home.

 Take a look at our Find a Read section for further information on accessing reading materials at home.

-With school life disrupted and many children missing the company of their friends, this year’s fun-filled Challenge will be all the more vital as a way of helping parents and carers find fun, family-friendly activities, maintain literacy levels and create a safe space for children to connect with their peers.
+With school life disrupted and many children missing the company of their friends, this year’s fun-filled Challenge was all the more vital as a way of helping parents and carers find fun, family-friendly activities, maintain literacy levels and create a safe space for children to connect with their peers.

-Whilst we are excited (and hope you are too) about our digital Silly Squad Challenge, we know for many digital creates another divide.
-We understand that not all families will have access to the website, which is why we are working hard with our partners including public libraries and publishers to ensure our Summer Reading Challenge physical materials will get into the hands of children who need them most.
-Contact your local library service to find out more about their Summer Reading Challenge offer, including local start and finish dates, reward items, and themed events (please note that not all library services have chosen to take up physical materials).
+Whilst we were excited about our digital Silly Squad Challenge, we know for many digital creates another divide.
+We understand that not all families will have access to the website, which is why we are worked hard with our partners including public libraries and publishers to ensure our Summer Reading Challenge physical materials got into the hands of children who needed them most.
+Participants could contact their local library service to find out more about their Summer Reading Challenge offer, including local start and finish dates, reward items, and themed events (please note that not all library services chose to take up physical materials).

-If your child enjoys taking part in the Summer Reading Challenge, and you can help us share the experience with even more children, please donate by clicking here .
+If your child enjoyed taking part in the Summer Reading Challenge, and you can help us share the experience with even more children, please donate by clicking here .

 If you would like to make a larger gift, legacy pledge or can support our fundraising in any way, please email Rebecca.Kendall@readingagency.org.uk.

 The Reading Agency receives 100% of your donation.
 Obtain bill payer’s permission.